dipak3337/Hotel_Booking_Analysis/README.md

 6. How Long People Stay in the hotel?
 7. Which was the most booked accommodation type (Single, Couple, Family)?

-### After that we made the predictive model to predict whether the booking will be cancelled or not
+### After that I made the predictive model to predict whether the booking will be cancelled or not

-**We will:**
+**I will:**
 - Perform the Feature Engineering to make new featuers
 - Perform the Data Selection to select only relevant features
 - Visualize the data with the help of charts and graphs
 - Finally came with few insights by analyzing them .

 ## Tools and Libraries Used
-We have used Python 3 to its following packages:
+I have used Python 3 to its following packages:
 - Pandas
 - Matplotlib
 - Seaborn